Clear and Simple

 Basement Impact Assessment / BIA

 A Basement Impact Assessment (or BIA) is a report that looks at the site and ground conditions.
-This can be used to help design the structure and method of building.
-A BIA has to be done as part of a planning application for a basement in some London boroughs.
+A good BIA can help with design the structure and method of building.
+Some London Boroughs require a BIA as part of a planning application.

 Building Information Modelling / BIM